This million dollar question has the unenvious reputation of coming up with answers that may actually end up befuddling the questioner.

 As is the case with complicated posers, this question can actually be replied through a combination of questions that will help to unravel the response.

 The questions will typically follow a sequence to come up with a logical response.
-Before a costing is actually attempted, it is important to know how the app is intended to be developed.
+Before estimating the cost of developing an app, it is important to know how the app is intended to be developed.